 While I really enjoyed Prophecy of Dragons, something makes me feel like Endurance is still my favourite so far.
 In the end, despite the great twist, neither the first or second phase of the game was outstanding.
 It was good, just not as good as some of the others.
 There was less to do, and no particular puzzle to solve.
 In fact, we only took three attempts because our characters were unlucky on some tests, which hit us hard on time.

 Strangely though, there is one unique aspect to Prophecy of Dragons.
 Technically, you could replay it.
 Your path to the end is heavily determined by the characters in your party, so, after you complete it for the first time, remove the character you used to progress, put a new party together, and play again!

-The RRP for Prophecy of Dragons is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thank you for reading!
-GirlGeekUpNorth x
+The RRP for Prophecy of Dragons is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter